-Modern lightweight laptops have a disadvantage of heating very quickly.
+Modern lightweight laptops have the disadvantage of heating very quickly.
 It’s mainly because the laptop manufacturer designs them in a way to make the body thin as much as possible.
 It allows some space to fit one or two tiny fans.
 That’s why most thin laptop uses the Intel Thermal (TFDP) software to dramatically underclock the processor to reduce head quickly.
-Here we talk about how you can make sure that your laptop doesn’t get overheat and what are the method to make your laptop cool quickly.
+Here we talk about how you can make sure that your laptop doesn’t get overheat and what is the method to make your laptop cool quickly.

 The best way is to maintain a cool environment, such as using your laptop in an air-conditioned room or near windows but it is always not possible especially if you live in a hot weather location like India.